zed-industries/zed/docs/src/configuring-zed.md

 ## Terminal: Toolbar

 - Description: Whether or not to show various elements in the terminal toolbar.
-It only affects terminals placed in the editor pane.
 - Setting: `toolbar`
 - Default: